Finetune Images on Story

 }

-The NFT Metadata follows the ERC-721 Metadata Standard.
+In the registerIp.ts file, configure your NFT Metadata, which follows the ERC-721 Metadata Standard.

 import { IpMetadata } from "@story-protocol/core-sdk";